obinna240/Scala-akka/FSM.md

      - On performing the action, the actor goes into a new state
    - An actor must be in one of the defined states at all times
    - States must be in the typed system
+   - The FSM trait takes two type parameters:
+     - the supertype of all state names, usually a sealed trait with case objects extending it
+     - the type of the state data which are tracked by the FSM module itself.

      ```
      //received events (The events the FSM listens for)